How to Deal With Debts

 - Avoid borrowing more money – stop borrowing more money to pay off your debt.
 Remember, you can only offer spare money to your creditors after you paid your priority debts or bills.

-- Avoid borrowing money from Payday loans company to pay off debt – these companies charge very high interest on the amount you borrow.
+- Avoid borrowing money from Payday loans company to pay off debt – these companies charge very high interest on the amount you borrow and also you have to repay them in a short time which costs you more money.
+Some payday loans company charge you double or more than the amount you borrowed.

 - Avoid ignoring letters, emails or calls from your lenders – always answer any phone calls, letters or emails promptly from your lenders.
 You will find that if you are honest enough, your lenders will be more sympathetic to your case.
-And if you can, try and negotiate with them to stop charging you interest and over limit fees.
+And if you can, try and negotiate with your creditors to stop charging you interest and over limit fees.
+This worked for me and saved me a lot to pay for my debt quicker.
 Communication is important when you are in debt.

-- Avoid delaying your agreed repayments with your creditors. – Always pay on time and on the agreed date and time to avoid further charges.
+- Avoid delaying your agreed repayments with your creditors. – Always pay on time and on the agreed date to avoid further late payment charges.

 How to Deal with Debt References